woman in bed sipping coffee and looking at laptop

 Issues associated with vulvar changes

 When the tissue in the vulvovaginal area begins to lose moisture and elasticity, it can lead to a number of issues, including soreness, itching, burning, redness, rashes, and an increased risk of infections.
 Your body also makes less collagen after menopause, which can lead to a loss of fat tissue in the area.
-Urinary incontinence, which is also common, can increase the risk of these symptoms.
+Urinary incontinence, which is also common, can increase the risk of some of these symptoms.

 You may notice that your clitoris, which typically looks like a tiny, soft bump, has actually gotten smaller due to this loss of fat, fluid, and blood flow.
 As a result, the same touching, rubbing, and other clitoral stimulation that once led to pleasurable feelings may now sometimes cause pain, soreness, or oversensitivity.